This post may contain affiliate links. Please read our disclosure policy.

 1. Broth: The soul of any ramen dish, the broth can vary in flavor from light and clear (like Homemade Chicken Broth, Pork Bone Broth or Beef Bone Broth) to rich and hearty (like Miso Ramen Broth or Shoyu Ramen Broth).
 It’s usually simmered for hours to develop a deep, complex flavor.

-2. Noodles: Ramen noodles are wheat-based and known for their springy, chewy texture.
+2. Noodles: Ramen noodles are known for their springy, chewy texture.
 They should be cooked just until tender, often varying slightly in thickness and firmness depending on the type of ramen.
 You can buy fresh ramen noodles, use dried ramen noodles (discard the flavor packets), or make Homemade Ramen Noodles.

 3. Protein: Common protein choices include slices of braised pork (like Chashu Pork or sliced and pan-crisped Pork Belly as in my Pork Belly Ramen), chicken, or beef.
 Vegetarian options might include tofu or Soy Sauce Eggs.